AFRICA PUBLIC INTEREST MEDIA INITIATIVE

 However, Africa can only meaningfully prosper if it is able to devise a dynamic Fourth Estate that is able to strengthen its emerging democratic institutions.
 Currently, out of a total of 54 countries, only eleven countries are listed as 'free' under the freedom index.
 These are Namibia, Cape Verde, Ghana, Botswana, Mauritius, Senegal, Tunisia, Nigeria, Sao Tome and Principe, South Africa, and Benin.

-Therefore, a financially sustainable mechanism that is able to systematically transform its mostly state-controlled media infrastructure into an editorially independent public interest digital media ecosystem, is urgently required to facilitate the realisation of the consequential African renaissance.
-Accordingly, His Excellency John Agyekum Kufuor, one of Africa’s most credible and highly respected Statesmen, is spearheading the launch and execution of an Africa Public Interest Media Initiative with the goal to attract appropriate levels of financing in order to achieve the following objectives:
+Therefore, a financially sustainable mechanism that is able to systematically transform its mostly state-controlled media infrastructure into an editorially independent public interest digital media ecosystem, is urgently required to facilitate the realization of a consequential and much-needed African renaissance.
+Accordingly, His Excellency John Agyekum Kufuor and His Excellency Hailemariam Dessalegn, two of Africa’s most credible and highly respected Statesmen, are spearheading the launch and execution of an Africa Public Interest Media Initiative with the goal to attract appropriate levels of structural and financial capital in order to achieve the following objectives:

 Except for sensationalist gossip news, most consumers of media, the world over, are mostly interested in celebrity and popular culture, and demonstrably less interested in the dull realities of public interest media.
 But the potential impact, which ethical journalism could have on peoples’ lives, especially within Africa’s emerging democracies, makes public interest media an absolutely vital necessity.